Phillips House – Exterior

 Not an original photograph.
 Photograph was saved from photographic tour on HistoricNewEngland.org 2010-2015.

 By 1884 the house had nearly doubled in size to the current footprint, including the existing laundry, kitchen, and second-floor guest room under Annie Webb’s direction.
 Upon Mr. Webb’s death in 1896, Mrs. Webb took up residence in Europe and rented the house to David Mason Little, a relative by marriage, and his family until 1903.
 Following the Littles, the Misses King rented 34 Chestnut Street until 1911.
 Over the years the interior and parts of the exterior were changed to reflect various styles that became popular, from Federal to Aesthetic to Colonial Revival.

 PHI Anna Phillips

 A Colonial Revival Home

 The Phillips family, while appreciating the past as reflected in the beauty of their Federal house, also wanted a comfortable, modern home which reflected their status and wealth; where they could raise their son Stephen, entertain on a frequent basis, and display generations of furnishings and artwork.
+The interior showcases souvenirs from their travels and many pieces of Stephen Willard Phillips’ Oceanic collection.
 Two staircases were removed to make way for up-to-date bathrooms, closets, and a great deal of living space.
 For everyone’s comfort the house was fully electrified and, for the staff, a modern gas stove was installed next to the coal-fired range in the kitchen.